anuragM-bitsp/VendorConnect/README.md

 Reward Systems: Points convertible to real benefits Social Features: Share achievements on social media
 Challenges: Weekly and monthly competitions
-🚀 Technical Architecture & Scalability (12-13 minutes)
+🚀 Technical Architecture & Scalability
 "Built to scale from 1 to 1 million users without breaking a sweat!"

 Frontend Architecture: